lk-geimfari/mimesis/docs/schema.rst

 **romanize**

-The :func:`~mimesis.keys.romanize` is used to transliterate strings from Cyrillic script to Latin (romanized) script.
+The :func:`~mimesis.keys.romanize` function is used to transliterate strings from Cyrillic script to Latin (romanized) script.

 Let's take a look at the example: